-In general, there are two breast implant pocket locations.
-The implants can be placed in a subglandular pocket, which is the space between the breast tissue and the underlying pectoralis muscle.
+In general, there are two breast implant pocket locations your board-certified plastic surgeon uses.
+The implants can be placed in a sub glandular pocket, which is the space between the breast tissue and the underlying pectoralis muscle.
 The subpectoral pocket is located below both the breast tissue and the pectoralis muscle.
-Usually, in positioning breast implants in the subpectoral pocket, the inferior and lower medial portion of the pectoralis muscle is detached.
+Usually, in positioning breast implants in the subpectoral pocket, plastic surgeons detach the inferior and lower medial portion of the pectoralis muscle.
 So, actually the implant is not completely covered by the muscle.
-Usually the muscle ends up covering approximately 50-80% of the implant with the remaining breast tissue covering the lower 20-50% of the implant.
-A recommendation for implant pocket positioning often depends upon the individual patient anatomy.
-For the majority of patients that have very little breast tissue, a subpectoral pocket is usually recommended.
+Usually the muscle ends up covering approximately 50-70% of the implant with the remaining breast tissue covering the lower 30-50% of the implant.
+A recommendation for implant pocket positioning often depends upon the individual patient anatomy and your board-certified plastic surgeon will discuss this during your consultation.
+For most patients that have very little breast tissue, plastic surgeons recommend a subpectoral pocket for the breast augmentation surgery procedures.
 This is because the implant is usually more palpable without adequate soft tissue coverage.
 The muscle adds another layer of soft tissue to camouflage the implant.
-Furthermore, the subpectoral pocket is often favored, because it is believed that the capsular contracture rate may be lower than a subglandular location.
+Furthermore, the subpectoral pocket is often favored by most board-certified plastic surgeons because it is believed that the capsular contracture rate may be lower than a subglandular location.
 A subglandular pocket location is often preferred when there is adequate breast tissue volume.

-If you would like more information about Dr. Wallach and his success with New York City Breast Augmentation procedures, we hope that you will not hesitate to contact our Manhattan offices at (212) 257-3263 or by mail at 1049 5th Avenue, Suite 2D in New York, NY 10028; or using our contact form to request additional details.
+If you would like more information about plastic surgeon Dr. Wallach and his success with New York City Breast Augmentation plastic surgery procedures, we hope that you will not hesitate to schedule a consultation at our Manhattan offices at (212) 257-3263 or by mail at 1049 5th Avenue, Suite 2D in New York, NY 10028; or using our contact form to request additional details.

 What are the risks of breast augmentation?

-The main risks of breast implant surgery include: infection, bleeding, fluid collections, infection, deflation, capsular contracture, and implant displacement.
+The main risks of NYC breast augmentation surgery include infection, bleeding, fluid collections, deflation, capsular contracture, and implant displacement.

 How should I prepare for breast augmentation?

-What are the steps of a breast augmentation procedure?
+What are the steps of a NYC breast augmentation procedure?

-I greet all my patients in my full accredited office based operating room center.
-In a private exam room, I will review the procedure, incision location, implant choice, etc. and then mark my patient.
+I greet all my patients in my fully accredited office based surgical center.
+In a private exam room, I will review the plastic surgery procedure, incision location, implant choice, etc. and then mark my patient.
 The patient then goes into the operating room and the patient is then administered anesthesia.
 An incision is made either along the border of the areola, the lower breast fold or in the armpit to gain access to the pocket.
-Most of the time I place the implants under the muscle after releasing the muscles lower attachments to the chest wall.
+Most of the time, I place the implants under the pectoralis muscle after releasing the muscle’s lower attachments to the chest wall.
 After the implant is properly placed in the pocket, the patient is examined for symmetry and then the incisions are closed.
-A dressing is placed over the incisions and the breasts are placed in a loose-fitting bra.
+A dressing is placed over the incisions and the breasts are placed in a loose-fitting post-operative bra.

 What should I expect during my breast augmentation recovery?

-Most patients will have some soreness post-op.
+Most patients will have some soreness after the breast augmentation NYC plastic surgery procedure.
 I usually allow patients to shower the next morning.
-I like or them to avoid aerobic activity for about three weeks and then avoid upper body activity for about 6 weeks.
+I recommend that they avoid aerobic activity for about three weeks and then avoid upper body heavy lifting activity for about 6 weeks.

-What results should I expect after breast augmentation surgery?
+What results should I expect after the breast augmentation plastic surgery?